-Experience and Demographics

 1. Which of the following describes you the best? (pick all that apply)

-Software developer or engineer working in industry Software tester working in industry Researcher working in industry (Research Staff Member, Research Fellow, Research Engineer) Researcher working in academia, non-student (Postdoctoral Fellow, Faculty Member) PhD student Master's student Undergraduate student Other
+Software developer or engineer working in industry

+Software tester working in industry

+Researcher working in industry (Research Staff Member, Research Fellow, Research Engineer)

+Researcher working in academia, non-student (Postdoctoral Fellow, Faculty Member)

+☐ PhD student

+☐ Master's student

+☐ Undergraduate student

+□ Other □

-2. How many years of programming experience while in school/university do you have? (in any programming language)
+2. How many years of programming experience while in school/university do you have? (in any programming

+language)

 O No experience

 O Less than 1 year

-At least 1 but less than 3 years
+O At least 1 but less than 3 years

-At least 3 but less than 5 yearsAt least 5 but less than 10 years
+O At least 3 but less than 5 years

-O At least 5 but less than 10 years O More than 10 years
+O At least 5 but less than 10 years

+O More than 10 years

 3. How many years of programming experience outside of school/university do you have?

 O No experience

 O Less than 1 year

-At least 1 but less than 3 years
+O At least 1 but less than 3 years

-At least 5 but less than 5 years
+O At least 3 but less than 5 years

-At least 5 but less than 10 years More than 10 years
+O At least 5 but less than 10 years

 O More than 10 years

 4. How would you rate your programming skill level?

 O Novice: developed a few small programs

 O Intermediate: developed a few large programs

 O Advanced: developed several large software systems

-5. What is your software development area? (e.g., web developer, full stack developer, embedded systems developer, ML data analyst)
+5. What is your software development area? (e.g., web developer, full stack developer, embedded systems

+developer, ML data analyst)

 6. How do you debug your code?
 (Pick all that apply)

 I do not debug my code

 Program logging (e.g., print)

 Assertions

 ☐ IDE debugger utilities (e.g., breakpoints and stepping)

 ☐ Other

 7. What is your country of employment or studies?

-9. What is your ago?

 8. What is your age?

+O .25

-O <25 O 25-34
+O <25

-O 55-64
+- O 55-64

-O >64

-O Prefer not to answer
+- O Prefer not to answer

-9. What is your gender?
+-

-O Female
+- O Female

 O Male

-O Non-binary person
+- O Non-binary person